mikeal/block-box/README.md

 The format (BOX) is split into a HEADER, DIGESTS and BLOCKS section.

-The length of the DIGESTS is visible after doing a single 32 byte read (4 64bit integers) of the HEADER.
+The DIGESTS read paramaters (length, predictive positioning, etc) is computed from a single 32 byte read (4 64bit integers) of the HEADER.
+With this, efficient lookups can be performed to find the location of any BLOCK in the BOX.

 These 3 integers represent the following values:
 * The size, in bytes, of the LARGEST hash DIGEST.